Jepoyfeb/google-cybersecurity-portfolio/01-foundations-of-cybersecurity/README.md

 1. The Entry-Level Analyst Role
 Understood how SOC analysts monitor networks, analyze logs, and handle incident response.

 Identified how my transferable skills—like problem-solving, attention to detail, and communication—apply directly to incident triage and reporting.
+Technical skills-like programming languages, Security Information and Event Management (SIEM), Intrusion Detection Systems (IDSs), Threat landscape knowledge, and Incident response.

 2. Evolution of Cyber Threats
 Explored historical security breaches and how attack methods have changed over time.